-Looking ahead, the UK CAT Board and Consortium are particularly committed to engaging with our stakeholders in developing test content.
+Looking ahead, the UK CAT Board and Consortium are firmly committed to engaging with our stakeholders in developing test content.
 The Board has a plan in place to work with Pearson VUE to address key challenges around equality, diversity and inclusion in relation to content, candidate performance and customer services.
-Supporting serious, peer-reviewed research relating to our test and to selection has always been one of our main objectives, and we are currently revisiting our research priorities with the intention of commissioning specific projects over the next few years.
+Having reviewed our research priorities we are again supporting several projects over the next few years which will contribute to the evidence base around the test and more broadly to selection.
+Our current contract with Pearson VUE for the delivery and development of the test comes to an end following 2024 testing.
+The Board will be inviting potential suppliers to tender for those services during 2023.